billvaglienti/ProtoGen/README.md

 ---

-Alternative, CMake can be used to build the Protogen executable.
+Alternative, CMake can be used to build the Protogen package without relying on QT.

 ```bash
 cmake -B build